cmancone/clearskies/docs/9_dependency_injection.md

 ### 4. Additional Configuration Classes

-The dependency injection container allows you to provide additional classes that define dependencies by declaring methods named `provide_[name]` where `[name]` is the name of the dependency to inject.  clearskies will call the appropriate `provide` method when it is needed, and when it does so, it will also provide any parameters needed by the method.
+The dependency injection container allows you to provide additional classes that extend the `clearskies.di.AdditionalConfig` class and then define dependencies by declaring methods named `provide_[name]`, where `[name]` is the dependency name.  clearskies will call the appropriate method when it is needed, as well as provide any parameters needed by the method.

-You can specify these classes via the `add_additional_configs` methods on the dependency injection container, which is exposed via the `additional_configs` kwarg when building a context or an application.
-This kwarg accepts a list of either classes and/or objects:
+You can specify these classes via the `add_additional_configs` method on the dependency injection container, which is exposed via the `additional_configs` kwarg when building a context or an application.
+This kwarg accepts a list such classes, or an instance of such a class.

 ```
 import clearskies

-class MoarConfiguration(clearskies.di.AdditionalConfig):
+class MultiplyThem(clearskies.di.AdditionalConfig):
+    def __init__(self, first_number):
+        self.first_number = first_number

-    def provide_double_it(self, my_number):
+    def provide_multiplied_value(self, second_number):
-        return my_number*2
+        return self.first_number*second_number

-def my_function(my_number, double_it):
+def my_function(multiplied_value):
-    print(my_number)
-    print(double_it)
+    print(multiplied_value)

 cli_callable = clearskies.contexts.cli(
     my_function,
-    bindings={'my_number': 4},
+    bindings={'first_number': 2, 'second_number': 4},
-    additional_configs=[MoarConfiguration],
+    additional_configs=[MultiplyThem],
 )
 if __name__ == '__main__':
     cli_callable()